chef/chef-oss-practices/contributors/guide/help-wanted.md

 # Suggestions

-We encourage our more experienced members to help new contributors, so that the Chef Software Inc. community can continue to grow and maintain the kind, inclusive community that we all enjoy today.
+We encourage our more experienced members to help new contributors, so that our community can continue to grow and maintain the kind, inclusive community that we all enjoy today.

 The following suggestions go a long way toward preventing "drive-by" PRs, and ensure that our investment in new contributors is rewarded by them coming back and becoming regulars.